Piping shrike: Acceptance of The State Badge of South Australia

-On Wednesday 27 February 1901 the painting by H.P Gill was approved by both the Governor and the Premier of South Australia as the design of the new State Badge for South Australia.
+On Wednesday 27 February 1901 the painting by H.P Gill was approved by both the governor and the premier of South Australia as the design of the new state badge for South Australia.

-The Premier wrote on the back of the painting “Accepted (without pomegranate)”.
-The Governor wrote the following heraldic description on the back of the painting: “The rising sun – or – Thereon an Australian piping shrike displayed proper – under a pomegranate flower amid leaves and standing on a gum-staff, raguly, gules and vert.” (or = gold, displayed proper = in its natural colours, raguly = with oblique lines, gules = red, vert = green).
-The Governor removed the reference to the pomegranate, and crossed out gum and changed gum-staff to staff of gum tree.
+The premier wrote on the back of the painting “Accepted (without pomegranate)”.
+The governor wrote the following heraldic description on the back of the painting:

+“The rising sun – or – Thereon an Australian piping shrike displayed proper – under a pomegranate flower amid leaves and standing on a gum-staff, raguly, gules and vert.”

+(or gold, displayed proper in its natural colours, raguly with oblique lines, gules with red, and vert with green).
+The governor removed the reference to the pomegranate, and crossed out gum and changed gum-staff to staff of gum tree.

 The viewer sees the back of the bird: this can be confirmed by the position of the bird's tail over the back of the gum-tree branch.
 The bird's head is turned to its left.